thumphries/shackle/README.md

 It should trivially enable the use of user-supplied folds over metadata.

+## Usage

+It's a good idea to clear out your ENV before running.

+Something like `env -i PATH=./bin:$PATH make`.

 ## Why?

 Shackle should work out of the box on any of my machines